DannyCamenisch/INI-Summary/Neurons.md

 ![[neuron_models.png]]

 ## Resting potentials
-There is an electrical potential between the inside and the outside of the cell, we call this the resting potential.
+The resting potential exists due to the differences in membrane permeabilities for potassium, sodium, calcium, and chloride ions, which in turn result from functional activity of various ion channels, ion transporters, and exchangers.
+Conventionally, resting membrane potential can be defined as a relatively stable, ground value of transmembrane voltage in cells.

  Normally the inside is about $-70mV$, while the outside is $0mV$.
-This potential is used to transfer signals.

 ### Basic components
 First we need to introduce some basic components: